BamgoeSN/rust-ps-md/src/graphs/scc.md

 # Strongly Connected Components

-Code for calculating SCCs.
+Finding SCCs of a directed graph.
 Tarjan's algorithm is used for the algorithm.
 [Adjancy list representation](./adjlist.md) should be included in the code for this snippet to work.

 ## Example
 ```rust